mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 37: March 26, 2017

+**Today's Progress**: Added operations to the calculator.
+However it still doesn't chain the operations.
+Reading about the eval function.

+**Thoughts:** I enjoy doing the challenge.
+There are always number of ways to solve a problem.

+**Link to work:** [FCC Javascript Calculator] (https://mandyreal.github.io/freecodecamp/03/calculator/)

 ### Day 36: March 23, 2017

 **Today's Progress**: Started one of the advaced js projects for FCC - building a javascript calculator.
 Display of numbers now working.
 Will work on the operators next.